CommandLineLabs/completegeek/docs/linux-basics/absolute-vs-relative-paths.md

 When you run the `less syslog` command you'll be looking at the contents of the syslog file.
 You can hit the spacebar to see the next screen, up arrow or down arrow to scroll backward or forward, or `q` to quit.
 Once you hit `q` you should be back at your command prompt.

+When you look at the directory listing of `/var/log`, you'll note that some of the files have extensions (`auth.log`) while others do not (`dmesg`).
+Extensions don't really mean anything on Linux -- at least to Linux.
+They're intended to help humans know what a file is for.
+Linux cares what the file name is -- the whole thing, whether or not it has an extension.
+(It's unfortunate that the file extensions are inconsistent, but a lot of things in Linux are inconsistent, because it was built over years by many people instead of being designed all at once.)

 OK, that's the bad way of doing it.
 How do you open that file quickly and easily without all the fuss?

 FIXME: Add changing back to home directory